cmckiel/circular_buffer/README.md

 # Circular Byte Buffer

-A simple, robust, and production-quality circular byte buffer written in C, with extensive unit tests.
+A simple, robust, and well-tested circular byte buffer written in C.

 ---